pkp/pkp-lib/docs/UPGRADE.md

 # Upgrading an OPS Installation

 Note: Before upgrading your installation, perform a complete backup of your data files and database.
-If the upgrade process fails, you will need to recover from backup before continuing.
+If the upgrade process fails, you may need to recover from backup before continuing.

 If you are using PHP Safe Mode, please ensure that the max_execution_time